code42/py42/docs/userguides/backupsets.md

 # Configuring Backup Sets

-Code42 devices' backup configurations are managed by "Backup Sets", which can be configured either at the individual device level, or set as default configurations at the org level.
+CrashPlan devices' backup configurations are managed by "Backup Sets", which can be configured either at the individual device level, or set as default configurations at the org level.

-The py42 `BackupSet` class can be used to view and change the settings of a given backup set.
+The pycpg `BackupSet` class can be used to view and change the settings of a given backup set.

-`BackupSet` instances are automatically constructed by py42 and attached to their corresponding `DeviceSettings` or `OrgSettings` objects, and stored in the `.backup_sets` properties (`DeviceSettings.backup_sets` or `OrgSettings.device_defaults.backup_sets`).
+`BackupSet` instances are automatically constructed by pycpg and attached to their corresponding `DeviceSettings` or `OrgSettings` objects, and stored in the `.backup_sets` properties (`DeviceSettings.backup_sets` or `OrgSettings.device_defaults.backup_sets`).